Prodaturu/Obsidian/3 - Main Notes/InformationTheoryTum/Types of Proof 0.4.md

 ## Proof of Induction

 - Advanced method used to show that all elements of an infinite set have a specified property
-- Ex: Can be used to show that an arithmetic expression computes a desired quantity for every assignment to its variables or that a program works correctly at all steps o
+	- Ex: Can be used to show that an arithmetic expression computes a desired quantity for every assignment to its variables or that a program works correctly at all steps
+	- Ex: To show a program works at all steps or for all inputs
+-